Southern Illinois University Carbondale: Instructional and research facilities

 The majority of SIU's instructional and research facilities are enclosed on or within Lincoln Drive, which circles the university's main campus on three sides before connecting with South Illinois Avenue.
 As the university expanded, new buildings with similar academic purposes to existing buildings were often added in the same location.
 As such, most students of any of SIU's constituent colleges will only ever use a few of SIU's main buildings.

-One of the more recognizable buildings on campus is Pulliam Hall, which is traditionally the home of the School of Education and is the location of SIU's iconic clock tower.
+One of the more recognizable buildings on campus is Pulliam Hall, the home of the School of Education and the location of SIU's iconic clock tower.
+Pulliam was once known as Carbondale University High School, a functioning high school which served to train teachers.
 The College of Business occupies nearby Rehn Hall.
-The Neckers Building, Engineering Building, and Applied Sciences and Arts Building contain most of the university's physical and chemical laboratories, as well as lecture halls.
-The Neckers Building hosts several of the university's large telescopes, facilitating regular public viewing of astronomical events.
-The facilities of the College of Liberal Arts primarily occupy Faner Hall, whose concrete design and impressive size have made it a controversial symbol of the campus.
-Allegations that Faner Hall was built to be riot-proof are likely apocryphal; however, it is true that Faner Hall is almost thirty feet longer than the Titanic.
-The building is also the home of the University Museum, which holds over 70,000 unique artifacts ranging from local history to original renaissance tapestries.
+The Neckers Building, Engineering Building, and Applied Sciences and Arts Building contain most of the university's physical and chemical laboratories as well as lecture halls.
+The Neckers Building hosts several large telescopes, facilitating regular viewings of astronomical events.
+The College of Liberal Arts primarily occupies Faner Hall, whose design and size have made it a controversial symbol of the campus.
+Allegations that Faner was built to be riot-proof are likely apocryphal; however it is true that Faner is almost thirty feet longer than the Titanic.
+Faner is also the home of the University Museum which holds over 70,000 unique artifacts ranging from local history to original renaissance tapestries.
 Students of the agricultural sciences will spend their time in the Agricultural Building, which boasts an award-winning flower display and living wall.
-Students in the media arts occupy the Communications Building, which also hosts the annual McLeod Summer Playhouse.
+Students in the media arts occupy the Communications Building, which hosts the annual McLeod Summer Playhouse.
 SIU's Law School is situated in the Lesar Law Building at the extreme west end of the campus.